Bumbala/MathExpr/README.md

 # MathExpr
 This is an application written by Tolga Akyay for SN Systems.
-The program parses a mathematical expression from standard input and evaluates the numberical result.
+The program parses a mathematical expression from standard input and evaluates the numerical result.
 If the expression can't be parsed N/A is returned.

 ## Installation
 The program is written originally by Visual Studio 2019 (C++ 14).